delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_7.md

    {% include custom/image_popout.html file="acti/validate_our_build_1.png" %}
 4. If you logged in successfully, you should see a list of patients in your browser
    {% include custom/image_popout.html file="acti/validate_our_build_2.png" %}
+5. Enter the silly city name from the earlier scene into the search field
+   {% include custom/image_popout.html file="acti/validate_our_build_3.png" %}
-5. Click the view icon (outlined in yellow above) for one of the patients and inspect the record.
+6. Click the view icon (outlined in yellow above) for one of the patients and inspect the record.
 You should see the notes field.
-   {% include custom/image_popout.html file="acti/validate_our_build_3.png" %}
+   {% include custom/image_popout.html file="acti/validate_our_build_4.png" %}
-6. Click the edit icon (pencil) at the top of the record and add a custom note.
+7. Click the edit icon (pencil) at the top of the record and add a custom note.
 Then save the record to validate our feature works.
-   {% include custom/image_popout.html file="acti/validate_our_build_4.png" %}
+   {% include custom/image_popout.html file="acti/validate_our_build_5.png" %}
-7. Repeat step 5 for the same patient and validate your note is present.
+8. Repeat steps 3 & 4 for the same patient and validate your note is present.
-   {% include custom/image_popout.html file="acti/validate_our_build_4.png" %}
+   {% include custom/image_popout.html file="acti/validate_our_build_6.png" %}

 {% include links.html %}